Homes For Sale

 Access to the area includes Highway 114, US 377 and 287 as well as I-35 W and 407.
 That makes the Alliance area a favorite for commuters who can reach many of the DFW Metroplex employment centers.
 Additionally, the Alliance area has become a hot spot attracting businesses with high paying jobs.

-That's just part of the reason the area is called the "Golden Corridor" This access to thoroughfares combined with the business friendly nature of the planned development should insure the vibrant pace of growth continues well into the future.
+That's just part of the reason the area is called the "Golden Corridor" This access to thoroughfares combined with the business friendly nature of the planned development should ensure the vibrant pace of growth continues well into the future.

 Your Perfect Alliance Home

 The Alliance area offers home buyers small-town values with close proximity to major urban amenities.
-Real estate in Alliance runs the gamut of home sizes and price ranges, and those searching new homes for sale in Alliance are often overwhelmed by the wide range of properties for sale.
+Real estate in Alliance runs the gamut of home sizes and price ranges, and those searching for new homes for sale in Alliance are often overwhelmed by the wide range of properties for sale.

 Because the area is newer than much of the Metroplex, many homes for sale are newer.
 But there are pre-owned homes on the market as well, and they often offer buyers amenities not found in new construction.
 If you're considering a swimming pool, for example, you'll want to think about looking at a preowned property.